AdobeDocs/workfront.en/help/classic/workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md

 >
 >By default the storing of incomplete executions is disabled.
 To enable it, enable the Allow storing incomplete executions option in the scenario advanced settings.
 >
->For more information about scenario settings, see [Scenario settings panel](../../workfront-fusion/scenarios/scenario-settings-panel.md).
+>For more information about scenario settings, see [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md).

 ## Access requirements